Employee Benefits in the United Kingdom: A Guide for HR & Reward Leaders

 In the United Kingdom, employers are obligated to participate in a workplace pension scheme, enrolling eligible employees aged 22 and above earning at least £10,000 per year.
 Both the employer and employee contribute, with the employer typically contributing a minimum of 3% and the employee contributing 5% (though rates may vary).

-While there is no mandatory retirement age in the UK, people can receive their pension at age 65.
+While there is no mandatory retirement age in the UK, as of 2024, people can receive their pension at age 66.

 Sick pay